-C. Congress Rationally Decided That Protection of Property of the Estate, as Provided in Section 362(c)(3), Should Decrease When the Debtor has Filed a Third Case
+C. Congress Rationally Decided That the Protection of Property of the Estate in a Second Case Should Not Apply When the Debtor Has Filed a Third Case, Unless Imposed by the Court

 Courts adopting the minority view have also asserted that the failure to protect property of the estate in section 362(c)(4) means that property of the estate is not protected under section 362(c)(3).
 See, e.g., Vitalich v.
 Bank of New York Mellon, 569 B.R.
 502, 509 (N.D.
 Cal.
 2016).
-The logic of these courts is flawed logic and ignores the other factors at play.
+The logic of these courts is flawed and ignores the other factors at play.

 Whenever there are repetitive filings there is the potential for the bankruptcy to impose undue harm on one or more creditors.
 It was rational for Congress to decide that in a second filing the automatic stay should continue as to property of the estate even after 30 days in order to give a trustee the opportunity to thoroughly review the situation for the possible benefit of unsecured creditors, while not providing the same protection for the estate upon a third bankruptcy within a year.
 In re Williams, 346 B.R.
 361, 369 (Bankr.
 E.D.
 Pa.
 2006) ("In balancing the respective interests of an individual secured creditor against creditors as a whole, Congress apparently decided that the concerns of abusive bankruptcy filings as to secured creditors were less acute in instances of second filings within one year, as opposed to third filings.").
-Indeed, the trustee in a second case will be motivated to scrutinize the debtor's petition and schedules, and more closely examine the debtor at the section 341 meeting, than when there was not a dismissal in the year before filing, because this may be the best, if not the only, chance to preserve assets for the benefit of unsecured creditors.
-It will also change the approach of the trustee in a second case when deciding whether to file a motion to dismiss, or whether to oppose a motion to dismiss filed by the debtor.
-While a debtor cannot be forced to remain in a Chapter 12 or Chapter 13 case, the trustee can request that the case be converted to Chapter 7 rather than be dismissed, or that the debtor be barred from filing another Chapter 13 case for a period sufficient for creditors repossess or foreclose.
+Indeed, the trustee in a second case may be motivated to scrutinize the debtor's petition and schedules, and more closely examine the debtor because this may be the best, if not the only, chance to preserve assets for the benefit of unsecured creditors.